juvian/neopets-flash-fix/README.md

 ### Waterfox

-1. Install a browser that supports Flash like Waterfox 3.2.6 (for [Windows](https://cdn.waterfox.net/releases/win64/installer/Waterfox%20G3.2.6%20Setup.exe) or [MacOS](https://cdn.waterfox.net/releases/osx64/installer/Waterfox%20G3.2.6%20Setup.dmg)).
+1. Install a browser that supports Flash like Waterfox G3.2.6 (for [Windows](https://cdn.waterfox.net/releases/win64/installer/Waterfox%20G3.2.6%20Setup.exe) or [MacOS](https://cdn.waterfox.net/releases/osx64/installer/Waterfox%20G3.2.6%20Setup.dmg)).
-2. Immediately open Waterfox after installation and go to about:preferences.
+2. **Immediately** open Waterfox after installation and go to about:preferences.
 Under Waterfox Updates, allow Waterfox to "Check for updates but let you choose to install them" instead of "Automatically install updates (recommended)".
+IMPORTANT: Double-check that it did not already update itself before proceeding.
+If necessary, reinstall version G3.2.6 while disconnected from the Internet.
 3. Go to about:config and search for security.enterprise_roots.enabled, then double click it to change it to true.

 ### Flash Player